- Reichenberger Str. 72A

 Relocately is a german startup innovating the way in which personal and corporate overseas relocations are handled.

-I joined the Relocately co-founders in the early stages of the company and served as the interim CTO for the first six months until March 2016, then continued as technical and management consultant after hiring the permanent CTO.
+I joined the Relocately co-founders in the early stages of the company and served as the interim CTO for the first six months until March 2016, then continued as technical and management consultant after successfully hiring their permanent CTO.

 During this time I outlined the initial vision and architecture for the technical platform and lead the outsourced teams in charge with the first implementation, while at the same time building the initial in-house technical team.